Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 </p>

 Ranking the the importance of the independent variables that matter in predicting 'Win' can be done using the  tool permutation.importance (teh results were filtered to only leave the columns with the importance greater than 0).
 The two  models built were used for the sake of comparison.
-In both models the independent variable: 'Scoring Average_AVG' ranked first, which makes sense (see Figures 23 and 24).
+In both models the independent variable: 'Scoring Average_AVG' ranked first, which makes sense (see Tables 1 and 2).
 However, it is interesting that this variable is much more important in the Logistic Regression Model.

 </br>
 </br>
 <p align="center">
 <img src="images/capstone_proj_perm_1.jpeg" width="500px">
-<h4 align="center"> Figure 23</h4>
+<h4 align="center"> Table 1</h4>
 </p>

 </br>
 </br>
 <p align="center">
 <img src="images/capstone_proj_perm_2.jpeg" width="500px">
-<h4 align="center"> Figure 24</h4>
+<h4 align="center"> Table 2</h4>
 </p>